gee-community/geetools/README.md

 #### New version 0.3.0

-I have splitted this package in two.
+I have split this package in two.
 This `geetools` will contain functions and methods related to Google Earth Engine exclusively, so you can use this module in any python environment you like.
 For working in Jupyter I have made another package called `ipygee` available [here](http://www.github.com/fitoprincipe/ipygee)

 #### New version 0.5.0 (breaking changes)

-I have splitted this package in two (again).
+I have split this package in two (again).
 Now the functions to make a strip of images using Pillow is available as a different package called [`geepillow`](https://github.com/fitoprincipe/geepillow)

 #### New version 0.6.0 (breaking changes)

-I have splitted this package in two (again x2).
+I have split this package in two (again x2).
 The module `geetools.collection` in an independent package called [geedataset](https://github.com/fitoprincipe/geedatasets)

 ## Installation